 The use of sick leave may be subject to verification.
-Specifically, the district reserves the right to require that an employee submit a doctor's statement verifying an illness along with an absence report form when the employee has been on sick leave for more than three consecutive working days.
+Specifically, the district reserves the right to require that an employee submit a doctor's statement verifying an illness along with an absence report form when the employee has been on sick leave for more than three consecutive working days, or in accordance with FMLA.
 The building principal or employee's immediate supervisor has the discretion to request such a statement.

-If an employee's use of sick leave forms a pattern and abuse is suspected, the principal/supervisor may also require a doctor's statement.
+If an employee's use of sick leave forms a pattern and abuse is reasonably suspected, the principal/supervisor may also require a doctor's statement.

-In order for the district to provide for the continuity of the educational programs and plan for adequate substitutes, an employee who is absent for more than 10-five continuous work days must provide a physician's statement of diagnosis and prognosis to Human Resources so that the district may determine the earliest possible date of return.
-The employee's immediate supervisor will notify him/her in writing that he/she must provide the physician's statement.
+In order for the district to provide for the continuity of the educational programs and plan for adequate substitutes, an employee who is absent for more than five continuous work days must provide a physician's statement of diagnosis and prognosis medical work restrictions to Human Resources so that the district may determine the earliest possible date of return.